huntergps/handbook-docs/Fuse/03 - UI Components.md

 > ### Image contents from resources

-TODO: Move to DataBinding chapter
+TODO: Link/Move parts to DataBinding chapter

 For a small example of other ways to load image data, here is a small example that also uses databinding from JavaScript: